giordano-lucas/dex-cyclic-arbitrage/index.md

 To better capture the structure of cycles, we propose an alternative to the fully dense model of the previous section: a convolutional `autoencoder`.
 The motivation to introduce this complex architecture is that when a cyclic arbitrage is implemented, the first transaction could affect some price/gas of the second token and similarly for other transactions.
 The convolution operations could extract these neighbouring relationships between tokens to build a better latent representation of cycles.
 We hope that a convolutional layer will allow us to leverage this structural bias.
-First, we tried to train a "simple" CNN but it did not perform well.
+First, we tried to train a ***simple*** CNN but it did not perform well.
 CNN are a simpler model than fully connected networks, having a limited number of parameters that are shared might cause some bias in the prediction.
 So we decided to add complexity to this model :

 In addition to the convolutional layers of the network, we added 2 dense layers (in blue) of 300 neurons symmetrically connected to the bottleneck (Green).
 4 Convolution layers (in red) are added.
-They consist of a 2D convolution layer followed by a max-pooling operation on the encoding side and an upsampling operation on the decoding side :
+They consist of a 2D convolution layer followed by a max-pooling operation on the encoding side and an upsampling operation on the decoding side:

 <p align="center"> <img width="400" alt="Diagram encoder" src="figures/diagrams/CNN_FC.svg"> </p>